Domestic Abuse Intervention Project - The Duluth Model (DAIP)

 Location/Institution: United Kingdom

-Men ordered by the court to one of two British batterer intervention programs, including CHANGE, which is based on the Domestic Abuse Intervention Project - The Duluth Model (DAIP), were compared with men given other sanctions such as probation, prison time, or fines in a nonequivalent control group design.
-Men self-reported violence on the Violence Assessment Index.
-Women partners self-reported injuries on the Injury Assessment Index.
-Assessments were taken at 3 and 12 months after a baseline interview.
-By the end of a year, 67 percent of men in batterer's programs had not committed another act of reported violence in comparison with 30 percent of men in the comparison group.
-Although they did not differ at three months, at one year, women in the intervention group were also less likely to report that their partner used violence "frequently."
+The purpose of the study was to present the initial results of the first British study of programmes for violent men.
+Participants were men ordered by the court to one of two British batterer intervention programs, including CHANGE, [based on the Domestic Abuse Intervention Project - The Duluth Model (DAIP)], who were compared with men given other sanctions such as probation, prison time, or fines in a nonequivalent control group design.
+Measures utilized include the Violence Assessment Index, and the Injury Assessment Index.
+Results indicate that by the end of a year, 67 percent of men in batterer’s programs had not committed another act of reported violence in comparison with 30 percent of men in the comparison group.
+Although they did not differ at three months, at one year, women in the intervention group were also less likely to report that their partner used violence “frequently.”
 This report did not show results from the CHANGE program separately from the alternative intervention.
+Limitations include lack of randomization of participants and reliance on self-reported measures.

 Length of controlled postintervention follow-up: Approximately 5.5 months.